Chaithanya013/Safe_Code_Executor/readme.md

 This section lists all the files, commits, branches, and Git hygiene practices required for submitting the Safe Code Executor project.
 It ensures your repository is clean, professional, and easy for reviewers to explore.

-It also includes screenshot placeholders for GitHub repository structure and commit history.

 ---